What Is an SEO Audit?

 4. Check for Manual Actions

-Down the left-hand side menu, you will see a ‘Security and Manual Actions’ tab, and within this, a manual actions link.
+Down the left-hand side menu, you will see a “Security and Manual Actions” section, and within this, a “Manual actions” link.

 Click it, and you’ll land on a page where you’ll see the status.